FAQ

 What functions will there be at street level?

-The first floors of new construction (at least the two lowest floors from the ground level) must be commercial space and facilities for cultural services, the upper floors can be office premises.
+The first floors of new construction (at least the two lowest floors from the ground level) must be commercial space for retail and services.

 What new things will the project bring for city residents?